linearray/mealstrom/README.md

 If, however, you choose to send a Msg to another _MealyInstance_ as an effect, i.e. call `patch` on it in the `effects` function, you can reuse the msgId from the first Msg.
 The receiving FSM instance can then even do the same thing, and so on.
 This way you can form a chain of idempotent updates that will, assuming failures are intermittent, eventually succeed.

+### Log
+The `FSMAPI` attempt to provide an exception-safe way to work with FSM instances in production.
+If you want to examine an instances log or alter the past, you can use the functions from the respective stores directly, but have to take care of exceptions yourself.

 Lastly, Mealstrom is not a good fit if:

 * You require every last bit of performance.
 * You do not care particularly whether updates are occasionally lost.
 * You require complex, cross-entity queries and/or already have a large amount of query language code, so that the drawbacks cited above do not seem too bad in comparison.